galuhsahid/galuhsahid.github.io/about.md

 Three of my favorite things are **data, tech, & design**.
 My passion is making data science and computer science more accessible to people.

+Right now I:
-Right now I'm working as a data engineer at GOJEK.
+- Am working as a data engineer at GOJEK
+- Co-hosting [Kartini Teknologi](https://kartiniteknologi.id), a podcast featuring Indonesian women in tech and [Satu Halaman Lagi](https://instagram.com/satuhalamanlagi), a podcast where my friends & I talk about the book we're reading

 Sometimes I: